JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 The meeting mentioned in both Papers was between the apostles and the one hundred and twenty foremost disciples in Jerusalem.
 Included are Jesus' mother and family members.

-Dr Sadler's proffered explanation falters in the very first paragraph of Paper 194, Section 1, "The Pentecost Sermon" which reads, "The apostles had been in hiding for forty days."
-Read in context, it means what it says and not that, "Up until ten days ago, the apostles had been in hiding for forty days"—which is what would be expected if the meeting took place at fifty and not forty days after Jesus' crucifixion (the expectation if the meetings are not the same one).
+Dr Sadler's proffered explanation falters in the very first paragraph of Paper 194, Section 1, “The Pentecost Sermon” which reads, “The apostles had been in hiding for forty days.”
+Read in context, it means what it says and not that, “Up until ten days ago, the apostles had been in hiding for forty days”—which is what would be expected if the meeting took place at fifty and not forty days after Jesus' crucifixion (the expectation if the meetings are not the same one).

-Further along in this same paragraph, "the frightened apostles emerged from their weeks of seclusion to appear boldly in the temple.…" According to Dr Sadler's explanation they must have actually come out of  hiding ten days earlier!
+Further along in this same paragraph, “the frightened apostles emerged from their weeks of seclusion to appear boldly in the temple.…” According to Dr Sadler's explanation they must have actually come out of  hiding ten days earlier!
 So why are they still frightened yet no longer in hiding?

 The facts given at the end of Paper 193 and the beginning of Paper 194 are a perfect fit if they refer to the same meeting.
-They are at variance with those facts if we try to make them fit to the "independent meetings" hypothesis.
+They are at variance with those facts if we try to make them fit to the “independent meetings” hypothesis.

 Why was it not corrected?